Photo of Ana's regenerative olive grove in Alentejo, Portugal.

 Call it "climate-smart", "carbon farming", "land restoration", or simply "regenerative", these practices are all about a creating harmony with nature that starts with soil and builds resilience from the ground up.

-As the fields are turned over and the new planting of crops begins, research shows that higher levels of carbon are released into the air (as shown by this NASA visualisation which we first came across in the Kiss The Ground documentary).
+Research shows that higher levels of carbon are released into the air (as shown by this NASA visualisation which we first came across in the Kiss The Ground documentary).
+This is caused by the destruction of soil in conventional agricultural practices.

+If you've been a part of our community for a while, you know that the protection of soil is—quite literally—the foundation of our business.
 When we first started digging into why the Amargiotakis family olive oil tasted so amazing, we realised much of it came down to the land itself.
 It was this intangible terroir, or sense of place, that was collectively represented by the soil itself.

-Fast forward and we're now starting to work with farmers across the Mediterranean who are on the front-lines of the climate crisis.
+Fast forward and we're now starting to work with regenerative farmers across the Mediterranean who are on the front-lines of the climate crisis.
 They face extreme droughts, floods, and unmanageable weather changes, while also being a crucial part of our food and nutrition even here in the UK.

 But how did we get here?